-(a) For drugs other than controlled substances: Two or more pharmacies may establish and use a common shared electronic prescription file to maintain required dispensing information.
-Pharmacies using such a common file are not required to transfer prescriptions or information for dispensing purposes between or among pharmacies participating in the same common prescription file;
+(a) Two or more pharmacies may establish and use a common shared electronic prescription file to maintain required dispensing information.
+Pharmacies using such a common file are not required to transfer prescriptions or information for dispensing purposes between or among pharmacies participating in the same common prescription file.